-here.
-E.g., arguments that actual statements made in court opinions should be limited as dicta, on the facts, etc.

-- Identifying which nonfederal court opinion sources to include and exclude in support of various positions presented throughout this Framework has been a source of controversy.
-Some question the extent to which whether government agencies should weigh in at all or whether agency statements should have any weight in a court of law.
+- There are certain arguments that may be reasonably raised in an adversarial litigation process that fall outside of our Sedona "rules of engagement," where a brief and fair presentation of both sides is impossible within the context of our Sedona Framework here.
+E.g., arguments that actual statements made in court opinions should be viewed as dicta, limited to the facts presented in a particular case, etc. - Identifying which nonfederal court opinion sources to include and exclude in support of various positions presented throughout this Framework has been a source of controversy.
+Some question the extent to which government agencies should weigh in at all or whether agency statements should have any weight in a court of law.
 The WG9 Steering Committee's viewpoint is that appropriate statements from the various government agencies that address SEP/FRAND issues should be included in this publication.
-We applied the general standard of whether a court would find a given source informative to its analysis in an SEP/FRAND case and of sufficient weight to be included in a Sedona consensus, nonpartisan publication. - Also challenging was how to address the few U.S. court decisions on SEP/FRAND issues without inadvertently putting too much weight on a particular decision given the still-developing state of this area of law.
-Cases from the U.S. Court of Appeals for the Federal Circuit, which has nationwide jurisdiction over patent disputes, are binding precedent in patent cases,4 but the regional circuits take appeals on antitrust issues and contract law.5 Illustrative of these sample size and jurisdictional issues, to date, there have been only a handful of bench trials determining a FRAND royalty, and each district court did not fully accept the FRAND royalty methodology proposed by each party and instead used its own methodology, which itself differed at least in some respects from the methodology used by any other district court.6 Each of those decisions are important to know about given the few cases in this area, but none alone provides definitive guidance on the issues, with several on appeal at the time of this publication. - With respect to more recently issued district court cases, we generally sought to find the most appropriate single place in the paper to cite and provide as brief and neutrally presented discussion as possible. - SEP/FRAND issues are being litigated in jurisdictions around the world, with more than 80 foreign decisions on these issues to date.
-A forthcoming Sedona WG9 drafting team will provide a Framework for Analysis "Global Edition" addressing these same SEP/FRAND issues as applied by courts around the world.
+In determining whether to cite a particular governmental statement, we considered whether a court would find the statement informative to its analysis in an SEP/FRAND case and whether the source carries sufficient weight to be included in a Sedona consensus, nonpartisan publication. - Also challenging was how to address the few U.S. court decisions on SEP/FRAND issues without inadvertently putting too much weight on a particular decision given the still-developing state of this area of law.
+Cases from the U.S. Court of Appeals for the Federal Circuit, which has nationwide jurisdiction over patent disputes, are binding precedent in patent cases, but the regional circuits take appeals on antitrust issues and contract law.
+Illustrative of these sample size and jurisdictional issues, to date, there have been only a handful of bench trials determining a FRAND royalty, and each district court did not fully accept the FRAND royalty methodology proposed by any party and instead used its own methodology, which itself differed at least in some respects from the methodology used by any other district court.
+Each of those decisions is important to know about given the few cases in this area, but none alone provides definitive guidance on the issues, with several on appeal at the time of this publication.
+Furthermore, it is difficult to draw conclusions from any purported